jindrichmynarz/dissertation/parts/sparql.md

 <!-- Real-time -->

 SPARQL operates directly on indices of RDF databases, so there is no need to pre-process data or build a machine learning model.
+In terms of recommender systems, we can consider it a memory-based approach.
 Thanks to this feature, SPARQL can answer matchmaking queries in real time.
 In particular, this is useful for recommendations from streaming data.
 Public procurement data shares some of the characteristics of streaming data as it becomes quickly obsolete due to its currency bound on fixed deadlines for tender submission.